Creating a Chance for Change in Fredericksburg, Texas’ German Town

 Perhaps the life betterment through change that the fortune cookie was referring to, wasn’t anything drastic after all.

-And at times, a simple road trip with an openness to exploration, discovery and learning is all that is needed.
+And at times, a simple road trip to a place like Fredericksburg Texas with an openness to exploration, discovery, and learning is all that is needed.

 Sahana Sharan has a passion for travel writing that is infused with heart, inspiration, and information.
 When sprinkled with a bit of humor, all the better.
 A first-generation immigrant of Indian origin, and a physician by training, she is ever curious about the world around her and the people in it.
 Travel is her soul tonic.
 She lives in Plano, Texas.
 Visit her website.